How to create a WooCommerce customer login shortcode, page and widget

 Different types of WooCommerce login setups

-• Private and protected WooCommerce products and product categories.
-With this kind of setup, customers can view your products and make purchases on your WooCommerce site, but only customer accounts that have been created for the purposes of viewing specific products have access to certain things.
-For example, all customers can purchase from any of the public areas of your website which don’t contain hidden content.
-Only customer accounts with specific roles and privileges can view and purchase certain products.
+With this setup, customers can view your products and make purchases on your WooCommerce site, but only customer accounts created to view specific products have access to certain things.
+For example, all customers can purchase from any public area of your website that doesn’t contain hidden content.
+Only customer accounts with specific roles and privileges can view and purchase certain products or receive special customer service.
+Creating a private WooCommerce store with mandatory login, whether through exclusive memberships or closed sections for members, emphasizes exclusivity and specialized access.
+Similarly, a customer portal with protected product categories allows segmented shopping experiences, but both models require users to set up accounts and work best in specific niches.

-• WooCommerce customer portal.
-A WooCommerce client portal is a private, secure WooCommerce customer area on your website where you can share and exchange confidential information with your clients.
-It provides a set of tools that help your clients to share information with you, and each other and communicates efficiently.
+A WooCommerce client portal is a private, secure WooCommerce customer area on your website where you can share and exchange confidential information.
+It provides tools that help your clients share information with you and each other and communicate efficiently.
 The WooCommerce customer portal usually has password-protected product categories.
 It can be valuable as a self-service tool in a private customer area.
 This allows specific users or user roles to access certain areas of the WooCommerce store.
 Customers can view and purchase products from the public areas of the shop, while only those with the correct credentials can access the protected categories.
+Creating private WooCommerce stores, whether through exclusive memberships or complete store privacy requiring login or a password, is a popular approach for exclusivity.
+Success depends on a top-tier product or service portfolio.

 Default WooCommerce customer login options

-The first instance is the “My Account” page, which is usually under /my-account.
-On this page, you can see the login form and the registration form.
+The first instance is the “My Account” page, usually under /my-account.
+Here, you can see the login and registration forms.

-The checkout page may contain the login form as well, depending on your setup.
+Depending on your setup, the checkout page may also contain the login form.
 The main difference here is the inline opening form.
 Therefore, once you click “log in”, the form opens up as an accordion.
-That’s a great solution to save space, but also keep users on the checkout workflow.
+That’s a great solution to save space and keep users on the checkout workflow.

-If you want the login form by itself, though, WooCommerce has no option for it.
-Now let’s build our shortcode to change this.
+If you want the login form by itself, though, WooCommerce does not offer that option.
+Now, let’s build our shortcode to change this.
+By default, anyone can browse your products, and there is no hidden WooCommerce content.

 By default anyone can browse your products and there is no hidden WooCommerce content.